kingos352/TR-SAT-V3/README.md

 - Support for OPM/OEM ephemeris standard formats.

 ## 📄 License
-To be selected before public release.
 This project is currently for academic and personal portfolio demonstration.

 ## 🙏 Acknowledgements
 Built utilizing [Skyfield](https://rhodesmill.org/skyfield/) for astrodynamics, [CesiumJS](https://cesium.com/) for 3D rendering, and data from [CelesTrak](https://celestrak.org/) and [Space-Track](https://www.space-track.org/).